 The GizmoWatch 2 costs around $100, making it one of the most affordable but functional kids smartwatches on the market.

 The Disney Edition has the opposite problem.
-Its nearly $200 price tag makes it more expensive than other kids smartwatches, including those with advanced features like video calling and longer contact lists.
+Its nearly $200 price tag makes it more expensive than other kids smartwatches, including those with advanced features like longer contact lists, voice-to-text or QWERTY keyboard, and a direct-to-911 option.

 There’s also a $35 activation fee for either watch, which bumps up the total price.
 And don’t forget the Verizon service plan, which runs around $10 per month.

 If your kid’s a die-hard Disney fan and needs this watch, Verizon offers 24-month financing for either GizmoWatch.
-We aren’t aware of any similar kids smartwatch with this option.
+We aren’t aware of any similar kids smartwatch with this option other than T-Mobile's SyncUp Kids Watch.

 Excellent parental controls